Royal New Zealand Air Force: RNZAF in the Pacific

-The presence of German raiders led to the formation of New Zealand-based combat units—initially rearming types, like the Vildebeest, and hurriedly converting impressed airliners, such as the de Havilland DH.86 to carry bombs.
 Lockheed Hudsons were obtained early in 1941 to take over this role.
 No. 5 Squadron with Vickers Vincents and Short Singapores was sent to protect Fiji.
 In December 1941 Japan attacked and rapidly conquered much of the area to the north of New Zealand.
 With the apparent threat of imminent invasion New Zealand was forced to look to her own defence, as well as to help the United Kingdom.
 Trainers and airliners in New Zealand were camouflaged and armed and various types, such as the North American Harvard, Hawker Hind, Airspeed Oxford and even the de Havilland Tiger Moth, formed shadow bomber, army co-operation and fighter squadrons for use in the event of invasion.
 Hudsons moved forward into the South Pacific while No. 5 Squadron, at RNZAF Station Laucala Bay in Fiji, commenced operations against the Japanese despite its obsolete equipment.
-In New Zealand preparations intensified and in 1942 three Groups were established to direct air and, if necessary, air defence operations.
+In New Zealand, preparations intensified and in 1942 three Groups were established to direct air and, if necessary, air defence operations.

 The vulnerability of New Zealand to Axis naval activity was demonstrated when a submarine-launched Japanese float plane overflew Wellington and Auckland, where it was chased ineffectually by a Tiger Moth.
-As few combat-capable aircraft were available at home and Britain was unable to help, New Zealand turned to the United States and signed a Lend-Lease agreement.
 Gradually at first, America was able to supply New Zealand with aircraft for use in the Pacific Theatre— initially, in 1942, Curtiss P-40 Kittyhawks and additional Harvards and Hudsons.
 The fall of Singapore led to some evacuated RNZAF pilots, that had been serving in the RAF there, becoming available in New Zealand.
 These men provided an experienced nucleus around which new fighter squadrons, the first being No. 14 Squadron RNZAF formed at Masterton, were established.